ChristineCao/WebLinksApp/README.md

 	mvn test

-To run this program, please download the zip file links.zip, then unzip it into a folder for example C:\test\links, to run the app: java -cp target\links-0.0.1-SNAPSHOT.jar io.christine.links.App http://www.google.com to run unit testing: mvn test
+To run this program, java 8 and mvn need to be installed in your computer.
+Please download the zip file links.zip, then unzip it into a folder for example C:\test\links, in the directory,

+to run the app:

+C:\test\links>java -cp target\links-0.0.1-SNAPSHOT.jar io.christine.links.App http://www.google.com

+to run unit testing:

+C:\test\links>mvn test